 Representative Results

 Quantitative and spatial analyses were used to evaluate the expansion fidelity and morphological preservation of Proteus mirabilis biofilms following PmbExM treatment [1].
 The PmbExM technique expanded the biofilm structures by approximately 4.3-fold [2], while maintaining both cellular morphology and topological organization [3].
 Authors: How do you want to pronounce PmbExM?
+When addressing it for the first time, pronounce the full name: “Proteus mirabilis Biofilm Expansion Microscopy”.
+Afterwards, pronounce it as “P-M-B E-X-M”.

 LAB MEDIA: Figure 3E, 3F.